Rock Island District: Service

-On Saturdays, Metra operates 33 trains (16 inbound and 17 outbound) on the line, with 10 roundtrips to and from Joliet, six roundtrips to and from Blue Island, and an additional outbound train to Joliet.
-The Blue Island short-turn trains, as well as four inbound and five outbound through-trains to and from Joliet operate over the suburban branch, while the other six Joliet through-trains in each direction remain on the mainline.
+On weekends, Metra operates 40 trains (20 in each direction) on the line, with 13 trains in each direction running between LaSalle Street and Joliet, and seven trains running between LaSalle Street and Blue Island.
+The Blue Island short-turn trains, as well as the last inbound and last two outbound through-trains to and from Joliet operate over the suburban branch, while the other through-trains operate via the mainline.

-On Sundays, Metra operates 28 trains (14 roundtrips), eight to and from Joliet, and six to and from Blue Island.
-All six Blue Island short-turn trains as well as two through-trains to and from Joliet operate over the suburban branch, while the other six Joliet through-trains in each direction remain on the mainline.

 In June 2015, Metra began weekend express service on the Rock Island District.
 The six express trains that operate on both Saturday and Sunday run express from 35th Street to Blue Island-Vermont Street via the main line before making all stops to Joliet, bypassing the suburban branch entirely.
 Local trains run as well, making all stops on the suburban branch and terminating at Blue Island-Vermont Street.
 This cuts about 20 minutes off the trips from Blue Island to downtown.
 On August 23, 2015, Metra announced that the weekend express service would become permanent upon completion of the trial period on November 29, 2015.

 The Rock Island District runs a few empty equipment move (deadhead) trains, most during weekdays.
 Inbound deadheads are scheduled between the Joliet, Mokena-Front Street, and Tinley Park stations and run to Blue Island-Vermont Street.

 There have been proposals to extend the line from Joliet to LaSalle-Peru in LaSalle County with intermediate stations at Rockdale, Minooka, Morris, Seneca, Marseilles, Ottawa, and several other towns.
 A feasibility study was completed in 2003.
 As of 2022, an extension only as far as Minooka has been considered feasible in the near future, and there are no currently active plans to carry out the extension.